 Attend an art opening at Tabla Rosa Gallery, a carriage house turned multi-media exhibition space.
 Sit in on a community conversation, a showing, or another local event at New York Art & Residency Studios Foundation.
 Take up residency or participate in a small-group art critique session at Trestle.
 Make reservations at East Harbor Seafood Palace for some Har Gow, Peking Duck, or a taste of some of the most delicious Dim Sum in the city.
 Order authentic hand-pulled noodles, Xiao Long Bao, and more at Fei Long Supermarket.
 Take your tastebuds on a trip to Ecuador with a plate of Pollo al Ajillo at La Carreta Restaurant.
 Chat with some friends over Ginger Liqueur drinks in the distillery tasting room at Barrow’s Intense.
 Or sip on trendy cocktails and snack on some popcorn at L’Wren Bar.

 - Home Price: $357,174 median purchase price; $1,338 median monthly rent

-- Crime Rate: Safer than 56% of New York cities
+- Crime Rate: Safer than 38% of Brooklyn neighborhoods

 Located on the banks of the East River, Williamsburg is one best Brooklyn neighborhoods for singles and young professionals.
 While this area has a rich local history, it’s best known today for being on the cutting edge of up-and-coming NYC trends.
 Whether it’s partying until dawn at some of Brooklyn’s best bars and clubs, having a meal at one-of-a-kind local restaurants, or browsing vintage finds at neighborhood shops, there are plenty of things to do and see in Williamsburg.
 Plus, Brooklyn’s booming job market is perfect for working close to home.
 And with Manhattan just a short train ride away, young professionals in Williamsburg can easily commute outside of the borough!